juliohsu/JulioHsu/README.md

-Hello!! 👋
+Welcome here! 😃

-🖥️ A passionated person on software development, who is studying a Bachelor’s degree in Computer Science, and having a hands-on experience of university/commercial projects( such as opensource software development, retail management system for small to mid-sized businesses ).
+🖥️ I am passionated person on software development, who is studying a Bachelor’s degree in Computer Science, and having a hands-on experience of university/commercial projects( such as opensource software development, retail management system for small to mid-sized businesses ).
 I enjoy being challenged and engaging with projects that require me to work outside my comfort and knowledge set,